 Supports Coordination Organizations are either private businesses or businesses run by a county that may receive payment for waiver funded supports coordination services.
 The provider qualification requirements for Supports Coordination Organizations states that the organization must function as a conflict free entity.
 A conflict-free Supports Coordination Organization, for purposes of providing supports coordination, is an independent, separate, or self-contained agency that does not have a fiduciary relationship with an agency providing direct services and is not part of a larger corporation.
-To be conflict free, a Supports Coordination Organization may not provide direct services to participants.
+To be conflict free, an Supports Coordination Organization may not provide direct services to participants.
 The Supports Coordination Organization may also not provide indirect services to participants except that Supports Coordination Organizations may function as an Organized Health Care Delivery System for vendor goods and services.
 A participant's Supports Coordination Organization may not own or operate providers of vendor goods and services with which it is acting as an Organized Health Care Delivery System.

 ODP makes payments for supports coordination services based on rates established by the process outlined in Appendix I-2-a Rate Determination Methods, at which time reasonable costs are taken into consideration.
-Further, ODP's fiscal regulations describe allowable costs and specifically state that the "cost components reflect reasonable and necessary costs related to the delivery of each HCBS" (55 Pa.
+Further, ODP's fiscal regulations describe allowable costs and specifically state that the costs for services must be "reasonable and necessary related to the delivery of each HCBS" and "consistent with policies and procedures that apply uniformly to both Federally-funded and other activities of the organization" (55 Pa.
 Code 6100.571).